“Una Emoción”

 muy fácil es llegar al corazón.

-So, Emoción finishes with a complaint about the corruption of tango (which is probably far more relevant today than it was when it was first written).
-It says tango should be nothing more than a simple obra de arte (work of art) about the the city.
+So, Emoción finishes with a complaint about the corruption of tango (which is probably more relevant today than it was when it was first written).
+It says tango should be nothing more than a simple obra de arte (work of art) about the city.
 Why ruin it with words about unpleasant things?
 It’s a strong point… although, I have to say that some of the tangos that have a little drinking and bad behavior are pretty entertaining.
 After all, if you removed all the ugliness from the subject matter, you’d have to throw out a lot of very interesting music, including El Encopao, and El Nene del Abasto.

 By the way, this tango may have been heard by more people recently than in all of the last fifty years, because Geraldine and Pablo Veron danced to it during the closing credits of Robert Duvall’s movie, Assassination Tango.
 I thought they did a great job, however something bothered me a little.
 Geraldine is porteña to the core, but Pablo Veron’s connection to the tango world of Buenos Aires is tenuous at best—and he seems to be as full of himself as anyone I’ve seen come down the road in a long time.
 As the credits rolled, and I watched him strutting arrogantly to lyrics that describe the simplicity and humility of tango, I couldn’t help but wonder if anyone else felt a touch of irony.
 Tango is a powerful and beautiful thing, but after all, it's only tango.
 He's not saving humanity—he’s just a just a stage dancer.
 A “hoofer” as the old vaudevillians used to say.
 Se llama tango… nada mas.